SAT: Function

 The SAT is typically taken by high school juniors and seniors.
 The College Board states that the SAT is intended to measure literacy, numeracy and writing skills that are needed for academic success in college.
 They state that the SAT assesses how well the test-takers analyze and solve problems—skills they learned in school that they will need in college.

-The College Board also claims that the SAT, in combination with high school grade point average (GPA), provides a better indicator of success in college than high school grades alone, as measured by college freshman GPA.
-Various studies conducted over the lifetime of the SAT show a statistically significant increase in correlation of high school grades and college freshman grades when the SAT is factored in.
+The College Board also claims that the SAT, in combination with high school grade point average (GPA), provides a better indicator of success in college than high school grades alone, as measured by first-year college GPA.
+Various studies conducted over the lifetime of the SAT show a statistically significant increase in correlation of high school grades and first-year college grades when the SAT is factored in.
 The predictive validity and powers of the SAT are topics of research in psychometrics.

 The SAT is a norm-referenced test intended to yield scores that follow a bell curve distribution among test-takers.
 To achieve this distribution, test designers include challenging multiple-choice questions with plausible but incorrect options, known as "distractors", exclude questions that a majority of students answer correctly, and impose tight time constraints during the examination.

 There are substantial differences in funding, curricula, grading, and difficulty among U.S. secondary schools due to U.S. federalism, local control, and the prevalence of private, distance, and home schooled students.
 SAT (and ACT) scores are intended to supplement the secondary school record and help admission officers put local data—such as course work, grades, and class rank—in a national perspective.